Former UW athletes to compete in Tokyo

 In 2013-14 for the Cowboys, Sobey started all 33 games.
 He averaged 9.8 points, 3.4 rebounds and 1.9 assists in 30.2 minutes per game.
 He shot 43% from the field and 26% beyond the arc to notch 13 double-figure point games, including two contests with more than 20 points.

-As a junior, Sobey averaged 3.5 points and 1.0 rebound in 13.3 minutes per game to go with 24 assists and 10 steals.
+As a junior, Sobey averaged 3.5 points and one rebound in 13.3 minutes per game to go with 24 assists and 10 steals.
 He came to Wyoming from Cochise College in Douglas, Arizona.

 He also represented Australia in the 2018 Commonwealth Games and the 2019 FIBA World Cup.